Calisthenics/Yoga

 Engage pelvic muscles (mula bandha) whenever possible, same muscles targeted by Kegel exercises.

-100 squat jumps on even days, 100 alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump) on odd days.
-Fewer reps if hiking or bicycle touring that day.
-Jump height for both exercises can be small, just enough so feet leave ground.
-For squat jump, full knee flexion at bottom position (Asian squat or malasana pose).
-For split squat jump, lean upper body forwards and make other adjustments to put more focus on glutes and hamstrings during ascent versus overemphasizing quadriceps.
+100 two-leg squat jumps on even days, 100 one-leg alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump, thus 50 reps per leg) on odd days.
+Jump height can be small, just enough so feet leave ground.
+For two-leg squat, full knee flexion at bottom position (Asian squat or malasana pose).
+For split squat, lean upper body forwards and make other adjustments to put more focus on glutes and hamstrings during ascent versus overemphasizing quadriceps.
 Knee of front leg should be in front of toes at bottom of split squat: the further in front, the better, both to strengthen knee and to improve ankle dorsiflexion under load.

 25 standard pushups on even days, 25 partial dive bomber pushups on odd days.
-For both types of pushups, hands about shoulder width apart, thumbs in line with body (fingers pointing about 45° to sides) for neutral rotation of upper arm in shoulder joint to avoid shoulder impingement injury, descend until chest lightly touches floor.
-Full version of dive bomber pushup continues past point where chest touches floor, however full version caused me some shoulder impingement.
+Hands about shoulder width apart, thumbs in line with body (fingers pointing about 45° to sides) for neutral rotation of upper arm in shoulder joint, descend until chest lightly touches floor.
+(Full version of dive bomber pushup continues past point where chest touches floor.)

 100 steps (per leg) running in place, ideally in under 60 seconds.
 Strengthens hip flexor and ankle stabilizer muscles and Achilles tendon, develops good running form, cardio exercise, bone vibration exercise.
 Running in place can cause injury if done with bad form (twisted ankle, torn Achilles tendon or tendon insertion into heel bone), so start slow and then pick up pace.

 Upward facing plank (purvottanasana).
-Thumbs pointing towards feet keeps upper arm in neutral rotation in shoulder joint and gives better shoulder stretch than thumbs pointing towards each other, which causes inward rotation of upper arm.
+Thumbs pointing towards feet to keep upper arm in neutral rotation in shoulder joint (or thumbs pointing away from body for external rotation).
 Flex entire back side of body to keep hips from sinking.

 Elbow planche aka peacock pose (mayurasana): balance on bent arms with elbows pushed against middle of torso, with shallow breathing.
 Benefits functioning of liver and other internal organs.